Machinae Supremacy: Rise of a Digital Nation: 2012–2013

 The fifth studio album of Machinae Supremacy, Rise of a Digital Nation, was released on 19 October 2012.
 It was featured on the controversial Swedish file-sharing website The Pirate Bay, leading to a significant increase in the band's online profile.

+Robert Stjärnström and Jonas Rörling composed an intro theme to the 2012 video game Cortex Command.
+The band also worked on the soundtrack of the 2012 game Giana Sisters: Twisted Dreams.

 On 5 December 2012, Machinae Supremacy announced on their official Facebook page that Tomi Luoma would be joining the band as their rhythm guitarist, first appearing with them on 10 January 2013.

 A music video was made for the album's opening track "All of My Angels" to commemorate the 50th anniversary of Doctor Who.

 In 2013, Machinae Supremacy announced that they were working on a new album, due for release in 2014, and launched a fundraiser through their own website for a headlining European tour.

 The fundraiser, which deadline was extended several times, lasted from 22 September 2013 to 12 January 2014, collecting over €37000 from more than 350 single donations.
 As a result, twelve different European countries were "unlocked", in which a tour is planned to take place during 2014.

 On 4 January 2014, Machinae Supremacy played their first show in the United States at MAGFest 12, a Music and Gaming Festival in Washington, DC.